-Here is a short example to guide you step by step through the extraction of crown scale data.
-All you need to start it is a RGB orthomosaics time serie and a shape file of the crown delineations.
-To run the following code you can use the outputs of the of the Generate ans align orthomosaics article or directly download the test data (link is coming).
+Here is an aticle to guide you step by step through the extraction of crowns scale data.
+All you need to start it is a RGB orthomosaics time serie and a shapefile of the crowns delineations.
+To run the following code you have to download the test data (link is coming).

 ############## Load libraries --------------------------------------------------